Saivarshini-N/II-I-LABS/C++/EXPERIMENT 14/EXPERIMENT 14 a/readme.md

-Write a C++ to illustrate the concepts of console I/O operations.
+Write a C++ program to illustrate the concepts of console I/O operations.